-As part of George Mason University's continuing commitment to upholding the letter and spirit of the laws that ensure equal treatment of people with disabilities, the university established and maintains the Office of Disability Services.
+As part of George Mason University's continuing commitment to upholding the letter and spirit of the laws that ensure equal treatment of people with disabilities, the university established and maintains Disability Services.
 Under the administration of University Life, the center implements and coordinates reasonable accommodations and disability-related services that afford equal access to university programs and activities.

-The Office of Disability Services (ODS) strives to:
+Disability Services strives to:

 - Promote equal access to students with disabilities in curricular and co-curricular activities within the university experience.

 - Foster partnerships with students, faculty, and staff to create environments that are accessible, diverse, and inclusive.

 - Empower students to fully participate in the university community.